ihavecoke/nuxt-seo-meta/README.md

 You can global config seo metadata in `nuxt.config.js`

-> the global `seoMeta` options will effect when you call `$seoMeta` in page components. but not want to pass all seo meta keys
+> the global `seoMeta` options is default seo meta config. when `$seoMeta` called in nuxt page components
 >
 > eg: if you don't want change page title only want to change description. you can use `$seoMeta({description:'Page description''})`